MAIF/otoroshi/manual/src/main/paradox/topics/graphql-composer.md

 *Arguments : value and unauthorized_value*

-The permission directive can be used to secure a field on **one** value.
+The permission directive is designed to to secure a field on **one** value.
 The directive checks that a specific value is present in the `context`.

-Two arguments are available, the first, named `value`, is required and designates the value found.
-The second optional value, `unauthorized_value`, can be used to indicates, in the outcoming response, the rejection message.
+Two arguments are available : `value` which is mandatory and specifies the expected value.
+Optionally, `unauthorized_value`, which can be utilized to indicate the rejection message in the outgoing response.

 **Example**
 ```js